jay-teaching/group-project-java/README.md

 # Deploying to Serverless

-The saved model can deployment to an Azure Function with the following
+The saved model can be deployed to an Azure Function with the following
 steps: